 I am a post-doctoral fellow in the Department of Political Science at the Universidad de los Andes (Bogotá, Colombia).
+Starting in the fall of 2021, I will be joining the Department of Political Science at Carleton College as Robert A. Oden, Jr. Postdoctoral Fellow for Innovation in the Liberal Arts and Political Science.
 I hold a PhD in Politics from the University of California, Santa Cruz.
 I specialize in the political economy of state service provision across territory in Latin America, with a focus on Colombia.

 My current project studies social policy responses to COVID-19 in Colombia.
 Focusing on 24 cities, the study aims to characterize subnational governments’ emergency assistance measures for “urban outsiders” (poor city residents who are not covered by existing social programs) and how beneficiaries are being identified and selected.
 It also seeks to explain why different subnational governments have adopted different approaches for identifying and assisting outsiders.
 Read more about it here.